devon-the-developer/microblog-project/README.md

 Allows a user to enter a new tip/blog via a form (Done)

-A user can view each post made individually
+A user can view each post made individually (Done)

 <strong>Feature Ideas:</strong>

 A user should be able to search and sort through their posts.

+A user should be able to delete each post

+A user should be able to edit a post

+React Testing

 Rating for each tip/post